Cristiano Ronaldo tests positive for COVID-19

-LISBON, Portugal - Cristiano Ronaldo has become the latest high-profile soccer star to test positive for the coronavirus.
+Cristiano Ronaldo has become the latest international soccer star to test positive for the coronavirus.

 The Portuguese soccer federation said Tuesday that Ronaldo was doing well and had no symptoms after he tested positive while with his country's national team.